What is DAI crypto and how does it work you ask? Are you sitting comfortably? Good, let’s start from the beginning.

 And for some reason as soon as you make something less available the market values it more.

-Even if its the governance token of some protocol which you don’t really understand.
+Even if it’s the governance token of some protocol that you don’t really understand.

 As discussed earlier, if anything can act as money then so too can a governance token.

 I’ve actually seen a valuation model of MakerDAO floating around that compares MKR tokens to shares.

 I am a bit skeptical about that.
 Anyways.